On this page:

 Scientists are working on tests to diagnose CJD that are more accurate, safer, and less invasive than the currently available tests.
 One such test is an easy-to-use nasal brush test that collects cells along the mucous membranes in a person’s nasal cavity for analysis.
 Although more study is needed before this test can be used on people with neurologic problems, scientists believe the nasal brush test could make it possible to rapidly and accurately diagnose CJD.
 More information about this new test can be found at www.nih.gov/news/health/aug2014/niaid-06.htm.

 Five cases have been reported in which the agent that causes vCJD was transmitted through blood. vCJD is the disease that occurs in people who ate tainted beef or were exposed to products from cattle with “mad cow” disease. vCJD is different from the classic type of CJD that occurred in pituitary hGH recipients.
-Scientists do not believe that the type of CJD that occurs in GH recipients can be transmitted by blood, but more study is needed.
-Because no test can rule out the presence of CJD in blood or organs, pituitary hGH recipients are not allowed to donate blood or organs.
+Scientists do not believe that the type of CJD that occurs in GH recipients has been transmitted from person-to-person by blood, but more study of this risk is needed.
+In addition, no licensed test can rule out the presence of CJD in blood or organs.
+Hence, until more is known, in accordance with FDA guidelines, pituitary hGH recipients should not donate blood.

 - family members who have a relative with a genetic form of CJD

-- anyone who lived in the United Kingdom for 3 months between 1980 and 1996 or in France for 5 years between 1980 and now
+- anyone who lived in the United Kingdom for at least 3 months between 1980 and 1996 or in France for at least 5 years between 1980 and now; See U.S. Food and Drug Administration guidelines mentioned below for additional information on who should not donate blood.

 Family members of pituitary hGH recipients can donate blood.
 People who only received bGH after 1985 can also donate blood.